clamsproject/aapb-annotations/newshour-namedentity/readme.md

 * **Character Start Offset** & **Character End Offset** - These two numbers entail which chars in the text file span the named entity's text.
 This information is **automatically added** to the raw dataset file by the brat tool. e.g. "Jim Lehrer" spans from character 32 inclusive to character 42 exclusive, taking up 10 letters.
 The first character of a file is 0.
+* For detailed instructions on how to use the brat tool, see the [brat tool documentation](https://brat.nlplab.org/manual.html).

 ### Decisions, Differentiation, and Precision Level during Annotation
 * **Category Disambiguation** - While this process is relatively straightforward, there are times when it can be difficult to place an item under one category umbrella.